-The first Help to Buy mortgages were given in 2013, so in 2019 and 2020 many are getting to the five-year point when the government’s 20% share stops being “free”.
+The first Help to Buy mortgages were given in 2013 and 2014, so in 2019 and 2020 many are getting to the five-year point when the government’s 20% share stops being “free”.

 If you have used the Help to Buy scheme, this article looks at what your options are at five years.

 And if you are thinking of buying your first home with Help to Buy, read this so you know what happens in five years time – don’t assume it will be easy!

 How Help to Buy (HTB) works in the first five years

 In HTB, the government provides an interest-free loan of 20% of the price of a new build home.
 The rest comes from a deposit from the buyer – often 5% – and a mortgage from a lender that supports the HTB scheme.

 During the first five years, the buyer only has to pay their mortgage each month.
 No payments are made to the government’s share and no interest is added to it.